Skip to Content

 Can I use another cut of lamb?

-You could get away with some lamb leg or shin, but it will be a little tougher and does not have much fat.
+You could get away with some lamb leg or shin, but it will be a little tougher and will not have much fat.

 Lamb madras curry fakeaway served with homemade chapatis.